Where Can I Place SPDs to Protect My Facility?

 • Lighting systems in large buildings

-Category C: outside and service entrances
+Category C: outside overhead lines and service entrance (outdoor)

 • Service drops from pole to building